 - Each LSE determines its estimated Regulation obligation for the operating day based on its own forecast load and the information received via the PJM ALL-CALL. - Resource owners view the hourly Regulation market results via Markets Gateway (available at least half an hour before the operating hour) as to those resources to which Regulation has been assigned.
-Resource owners that have self-scheduled Regulation on any of their resources inform the PJM dispatcher when those resources are online and able to provide the self-scheduled Regulation.
+Resource owners that have self-scheduled Regulation on any of their resources inform the PJM dispatcher when those resources are online and able to provide the self-scheduled Regulation. - Once Regulation on a resource is self-scheduled by a resource owner, it is no longer eligible to participate as a pool-assigned regulating resource for the current operating day.

-- Once Regulation on a resource is self-scheduled by a resource owner, it is no longer eligible to participate as a pool-assigned regulating resource for the current operating day. - If purchasing Regulation from another entity, the buyer and seller negotiate the transaction and the buyer submits the transaction through the Regulation Bilateral page of Markets Gateway.
+One PJM Member may sell Regulation to another PJM Member.
+The two members participating in the Bilateral Transactions must operate in accordance with PJM Manual 11, Section 3.2.3, Regulation Bilateral Transactions.
+If purchasing Regulation from another entity, the buyer and seller negotiate the transaction and the buyer submits the transaction through the Regulation Bilateral page of Markets Gateway.
 The seller must then confirm the transaction via Markets Gateway by 4 p.m. the day after the operating day.
 The rules for these transactions are described in more detail later in this section of the manual.